YosysHQ-Docs/yosys-cmd-ref/source/cmd/techmap.rst

-        When a port on a module in the map file has the 'techmap_autopurge' attribute set, and that port is not connected in the instantiation that is mapped, then then a cell port connected only to such wires will be omitted in the mapped version of the circuit.
+        When a port on a module in the map file has the 'techmap_autopurge' attribute set, and that port is not connected in the instantiation that is mapped, then a cell port connected only to such wires will be omitted in the mapped version of the circuit.

         All wires in the modules from the map file matching the pattern _TECHMAP_* or *._TECHMAP_* are special wires that are used to pass instructions from